-- SSAT 39

-SSAT 420 Physiology of Exercise (4) Study of the physiological response of the cardio-vascular, respiratory, endocrine, neural, and muscular systems in the human body during exercise.
+- SSAT 420 Physiology of Exercise (4) Study of the physiological response of the cardiovascular, respiratory, endocrine, neural, and muscular systems in the human body during exercise.
+Preq.
+BIOL 162, 310, and 311; \$ HS - SSAT 422 Prevention and Assessment of Non-Orthopedic Injuries (4) Study of techniques in prevention, assessment, and management of common non-orthopedic injuries and illnesses in athletics.
 Preg.
-BIOL 162, 310, and 311

-SSAT 422 Prevention and Assessment of Non-Orthopedic Injuries (4) Study of techniques in prevention, assessment, and management of common non-orthopedic injuries and illnesses in athletics.
-Preg.
-SSAT 222

-SSAT 428 Athletic Training Administration (4) Study of standards, policies, and procedures in the organization and administration of an athletic training program.

-SSAT 496 Practicum in Athletic Training 4 (3) Level III Fieldwork.
+SSAT 222; \$ HS - SSAT 428 Athletic Training Administration (4) Study of standards, policies, and procedures in the organization and administration of an athletic training program. - SSAT 496 Practicum in Athletic Training 4 (3) Level III Fieldwork.
 12 weeks of supervised in-depth field experience in a hospital based, physician office, or private practice clinical setting.
 Students are on site 20 hours each week.
 Summative assessment includes a combination of performance checklists and evaluations by the on-site clinical supervisor.
-Preq. completion of all athletic training program level I and II competencies

-SSAT 497 Practicum in Athletic Training 4 (3) Level III Fieldwork.
+Preq. completion of all athletic training program level I and II competencies - SSAT 497 Practicum in Athletic Training 4 (3) Level III Fieldwork.
 11 weeks of supervised in-depth field experience in a hospital based, physician office, or private practice clinical setting.
 Students are on site 20 hours each week.
 Summative assessment includes a combination of performance checklists and evaluations by the on-site clinical supervisor.
-Preq. completion of all athletic training program level I and II competencies

-SSAT 498 Practicum in Athletic Training 4 (3) Level III Fieldwork.
+Preq. completion of all athletic training program level I and II competencies - SSAT 498 Practicum in Athletic Training 4 (3) Level III Fieldwork.
 11 weeks of supervised in-depth field experience in a hospital based, physician office, or private practice clinical setting.
 Students are on site 20 hours each week.
 Summative assessment includes a combination of performance checklists and evaluations by the on-site clinical supervisor.
 Preq. completion of all athletic training program level I and II competencies

-Sports Studies Fitness Development
+Sports Studies-Fitness Development

-SSFD 261 Principles of Personal Fitness (2) Presents scientific information concerning the need for physical activity and a personal fitness prescription.
+- SSFD 261 Principles of Personal Fitness (2) Presents scientific information concerning the need for physical activity and a personal fitness prescription.
 Provides background information on the eleven parts of fitness.
-Students are shown step-by-step how to work out a lifetime fitness program that meets their needs and interests.

-SSFD 440 Exercise Prescription (4) A study of the application of exercise prescription for individuals varying in age, physique, and initial fitness levels.
+Students are shown step-by-step how to work out a lifetime fitness program that meets their needs and interests. \$ HS - SSFD 425 Scientific Foundations and Techniques of Strength and Conditioning (4) A study of the scientific principles, concepts, and theories of strength training and conditioning, as well as the practical applications to health and wellness promotion, injury prevention, and athletic performance enhancement. - SSFD 440 Exercise Prescription (4) A study of the application of exercise prescription for individuals varying in age, physique, and initial fitness levels.
 Preq.
-BIOL 162, 310, 320, SSAT 420, and SSFD 261

-SSFD 450 Exercise Testing and Measurement (4) A study of the theory and application of graded exercise testing and measurement in the evaluation of physical activity.
+BIOL 130, 131, SSAT 420, and SSFD 261; \$ HS - SSFD 450 Exercise Testing and Measurement (4) A study of the theory and application of graded exercise testing and measurement in the evaluation of physical activity.
 Preq.
-SSFD 440

-SSFD 490 Internship in Fitness Development (12) Practical experience in off-campus health club or fitness center under direct supervision of certified personal fitness trainer or exercise physiologist.
+SSFD 440; \$ HS - SSFD 490 Internship in Fitness Development (12) Practical experience in off-campus health club or fitness center under direct supervision of certified personal fitness trainer or exercise physiologist.
 Requires 20 hours per week, 200 hours per quarter.
 Preq.
 SSFD 450 and senior rank

-Health, Physical Education, and Recreation
+Sports Studies-Physical Education

-SSPE 100 Dance: Concert and Recreational (1) Demonstration of various forms of dance and appreciation of their development.

-SSPE 103 Introduction to Human Nutrition (2) Study of nutrients, nutritional diets, deficiencies, and the role of nutrition in promoting health.
+- SSPE 100 Dance: Concert and Recreational (1) Demonstration of various forms of dance and appreciation of their development. - SSPE 103 Introduction to Human Nutrition (2) Study of nutrients, nutritional diets, deficiencies, and the role of nutrition in promoting health.